Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 Adding additional variables to the rule can help understand the counter-example.
 Try adding the ***helper variables*** `userFundsBefore` and `totalBefore`.

-As we discussed, the tool assumes all possible input states as a starting state.
+As we discussed, the tool assumes all possible input values as a starting state.
 The rule is violated when the initial state's totalFunds is less than the current funds of msg.sender.
 By adding ***preconditions***, you can eliminate infeasible states and put constraints on values.
 Rule `totalFundsAfterDepositWithPrecondition` has the constraint `require  getTotalFunds(e) >= getFunds(e, e.msg.sender);`.

-The prover will now assume that in the initial state before calling deposit, the total funds are at least the user funds.
+The prover will now assume that in the initial state before calling deposit, the total funds are at least the user's funds.
 ```sh
 certoraRun BankFixed.sol:Bank --verify Bank:Sanity.spec --msg "running with precondition"
 ```